 What to Love about the Pest Buda Hotel

-✓ 4-Star ✓ Highly Rated by Past Guests ✓ Quiet & Romantic Castle District (Buda) Location ✓ Close to Budapest Castle & Fisherman’s Bastion
+✓ 4-Star ✓ Highly Rated by Past Guests ✓ Quiet & Romantic Castle District (Buda) Location ✓ Close to Budapest Castle, Fisherman’s Bastion, Matthias Church, and Sandor Palace.
+Easy to get to the Budapest Chain Bridge by public transit or the Buda Castle Funicular.

 Past Guest Ratings of the Pest Buda Hotel